MickStick/Sulyn-Web-App/README.md

 -	Enter name
 -	Room number
 -	Number of persons
--	Select which restaurant (steak house, bamboo, dolce vita and kulinarium)
 -	A virtual seating arrangement so that the guest can select where to sit (minimum of 2 seats and maximum of 4 seats)